Albert0i/mariadb-vss-chinese/README.4.md

 Note:

 1. `redis.ft.search(index, query, options)` always returns in `{ total: n, documents: [value, ...]}` format which is easier to interpret, akin to Prisma [CRUD](https://www.prisma.io/docs/orm/prisma-client/queries/crud) interface;
-2. `redis.sendCommand([...])` returns various formats depending on the command to call.
-More often than not, this involves array of array with interleaved string and/or number in between or even a page of text which makes decoding the result a challenging drudgery, akin to Prisma [Raw queries](https://www.prisma.io/docs/orm/prisma-client/using-raw-sql/raw-queries) interface.
+2. `redis.sendCommand([...])` *only* accept an array of string where Number must be wrapped by quotation mark.
+You can practically do everything with `redis.sendCommand([...])` in the same way as [Redis CLI](https://redis.io/docs/latest/develop/tools/cli/), akin to Prisma [Raw queries](https://www.prisma.io/docs/orm/prisma-client/using-raw-sql/raw-queries) interface.
-3. `redis.sendCommand([...])` *only* accept an array of string where Number must be wrapped by quotation mark.
-You can practically do everything with `redis.sendCommand([...])` in the same way as [Redis CLI](https://redis.io/docs/latest/develop/tools/cli/).
+3. `redis.sendCommand([...])` returns various formats depending on the command to call.
+More often than not, this involves array of array with interleaved string and/or number in between or even a page of text which makes decoding the result a challenging drudgery.

 #### IV.
 Seeding